ARTICLE | March 10, 2023

 ESG—often synonymous with sustainability—is a growing topic shaping both internal and external stakeholder expectations, helping employees, investors, partners, clients, and customers understand not only what a company does, but why it does it.
 It is one way a company can demonstrate its commitment to core values.
 Over the last 10 years, ESG has grown significantly in global importance.
 What used to be known as corporate social responsibility is now under the more holistic concept of ESG.

 "When it comes to ESG, it can be daunting to embark on the journey, but in most cases, we find that companies—especially those in the middle market—already conduct ESG-related initiatives.
-They have just not formalized plans and assigned key performance indicators to start making decisions based on their data.
-RSM views ESG as an ongoing process whereby companies should continuously enhance and integrate ESG into their business.
-It doesn’t happen overnight, but it’s about starting somewhere"
+We view it as an ongoing process that doesn’t happen overnight, but it’s about starting somewhere."

 Jake Salpeter, RSM Canada ESG advisory services manager